danksalot/A-Python/README.md

 The grid is setup with all horizontal and vertical spaces having a distance of 1 unit apart, but the algorithm calculates the distance between two spaces so that diagonal moves are more costly.

+The Manhattan distance should not be used for the heuristic in this algorithm since diagonal moves are allowed and it may overestimate the cost from a node to the finish.
+This could cause the algorithm to return a non-shortest path.
+Euclidean distance could be used as it does not overestimate the distance to the finish, but I have chosen to use Chebyshev's distance as it gets a bit closer to the actual distance using the moves allowed in this maze.

 This is a key to the display when the algorithm is finished:

 * `'█'` = Wall in the maze